Frequently Asked Questions

 Where can I get a certificate of marriage, birth, or death?

-The County Vital Statistics Office handles all of these documents.
-They are located in the Government Center (177 Main Street).
+The County Vital Records Office handles all of these documents.
+They are located in the Winona County Office Building (202 W 3rd Street).

 Whom would I call for animal control?